An introduction to mental health

 Mental health and musicians: statistics

-The largest known study into mental health and the music industry was carried out by the University of Westminster and MusicTank, and commissioned by the charity Help Musicians.
+The largest known study specifically exploring mental health and the music industry was carried out by the University of Westminster and MusicTank, and commissioned by the charity Help Musicians.

-Respondents suggested that the following reasons contributed to poor mental health.
+The study found the following contributed to poor mental health in musicians:

 2. A lack of recognition